pavitranew/session-8-ang2-recipes/readme.md

-# MEAN Session 8
+# VIII - Angular 2+

 ## Typescript

-Like SASS is to CSS - a Typescript is a superset of JavaScript with added features.
+Like SASS is to CSS - Typescript is a superset of JavaScript which adds features.

-Install TypeScript
+Install TypeScript globally:

 `npm install -g typescript`

-Create a stub html file in `other/_typescript`:
+Use the stub html file in `other/_typescript`:

 ```html
 <!DOCTYPE html>